Loading...

 In / Out slides: played before or after a note; these can be slide-up or slide down.\

 By default, slides have a playback effect on the score.
-You can turn this off by unchecking "Play" in the General section of the Properties panel.
+You can turn this off by unchecking "Play" in the General section of the panel.

 Use one of the following methods: